 (b) All such deferred payment obligations shall be fully vested and shall be credited with investment earnings (or losses).
-The rate of investment earnings (or losses) of such deferred amounts shall be equal to the rate of investment earnings (or losses) of one or more mutual funds selected by the Company after consultation with Executive and identified to Executive as such, which mutual funds may be changed from time to time by the Company after consultation with Executive.
-While the Company shall make reasonable efforts to act prudently in the selection of such mutual funds, taking into account Executive's investment preferences, the Company shall not be responsible for the investment performance of any such fund(s).
+The rate of investment earnings (or losses) of such deferred amounts shall be equal to the rate of investment earnings (or losses) of one or more mutual funds selected by the Company after consultation with Executive and identified to Executive as such, which mutual funds may be changed from time to time by the Company after consultation of such mutual funds, taking into account Executive's investment preferences, the Company shall not be responsible for the investment performance of any such fund(s).